tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   * each update is comparable in cost to an SGD update, and
   * it keeps a running average of curvature information, allowing it to use small batches.

 * TRPO avoids explicitly storing and inverting the Fisher matrix by using Fisher-vector products [21].
 * active line of research:
   designing an advantage function that provides **both low-variance and low-bias** gradient estimates
+* the exact computation of the natural gradient is intractable because it requires inverting the Fisher information matrix.

 ## comment
-* the essense is to use KFAC to approximate the natural gradient updates, yet another optimizer, see https://www.tensorflow.org/api_docs/python/tf/contrib/kfac
+* the essense is to use KFAC to approximate the natural gradient updates + trust region,
+  * KFAC is yet another optimizer, see https://www.tensorflow.org/api_docs/python/tf/contrib/kfac